CIAT-DAPA/UsefulPlants-Indicator/README.md

-# aichi13
+# Aichi13
-Project Management of the Aich13 indicators
+Project Management of the Aich13 Indicators for non-cultivated plant species with economical use

-## Documentation standard
+## Fucntions documentation standard

 ```r
 # Function description